top of page

 Half Life DC photo

 We had put HL DC on the cover of one of our issues, based on an early version of the game.
 Part of the negotiation to give it attention in the first place was to get the first exclusive review.
 It was pretty common for a publisher and a press office to arrange an exclusive window around a big game.
-I remember the mag wanted to cover XXXX, only to find out that another magazine had already gotten the exclusive.
+I remember the GamePro wanted to cover Rogue Squadron, only to find out that another magazine had already gotten the exclusive.
 You win some, you lose some.
 We had all had a mutual lockout round off the cover!

 The version I was given for review was about 95% complete with some missing textures, minor bugs, very playable and representative of the final experience.
 I was in contact with Sierra about the problems I was finding.
 I had asked if they would be fixed, the editor said yes anyway. :)